 Patting your tattoo very gently before air drying it for another 10-15 minutes should allow it to sufficiently dry out enough so that applying lotion doesn’t cause any bubbling.

-Remember though - more lotion is not always better.
+Remember, though; more lotion is not always better.
 Applying too much lotion can greatly increase the chances of your tattoo bubbling up.

-Seeing your new tattoo bubbling up can be a worrying experience, and the effects of the bubbling can be potentially damaging to the appearance of your ink.
+Seeing your new tattoo bubbling up can be a worrying experience, and the effects of the bubbling can be potentially damaging to the long-term appearance of your ink.